rafaelportela/intro-functional-programming/readme.md

 related to modeling problems and solutions without using variables and for loops.
 The intent here is to write a program following an functional approach.

-Can you Write a program to help my dear friend?
+Can you write a program to help my dear friend?

 A friend of mine, after living for quite a while in Johannesburg, South Africa, went on a trip visiting different African countries.
-At the end of the trip, with lots of receipts and bill of things bought during the trip, she would like to know how much she has spent in total.
-Since she was living in Joburg, she is just interested on the cost of the trip in the countries excluding South Africa.
+At the end of the trip, with lots of receipts and bills of things bought during the trip, she would like to know how much she has spent in total.
+Since she was living in Joburg, she is just interested on the cost of the trip from the countries excluding South Africa.

-She also want to know the total cost in the South African currency, Rands.
+She also wants to know the total cost in the South African currency, Rands.
-One ZA rand is equivalent to 0.0003 Ugandan Shillings, and one Swazi Lilangeni is one Rand (are equivalents, same proportion).A
+One ZA rand is equivalent to 0.0003 Ugandan Shillings, and one Swazi Lilangeni is one Rand (are equivalents, same proportion).

 Consider the receipts on the following format: